 Import Excel workbooks into Power BI Desktop

-With Power BI Desktop, you can easily import Excel workbooks that contain Power Query queries, Power Pivot models and Power View worksheets into Power BI Desktop.
-Reports and visualizations are automatically created based on the Excel workbook, and once imported, you can continue to improve and refine those reports using Power BI Desktop, using the existing features and new features released with each Power BI Desktop monthly update.
+With Power BI Desktop, you can easily import Excel workbooks that contain Power Query queries, Power Pivot models, and Power View worksheets into Power BI Desktop.
+Power BI Desktop automatically creates reports and visualizations based on the Excel workbook.
+Once imported, you can continue to improve and refine those reports with Power BI Desktop, using the existing features and new features released with each Power BI Desktop monthly update.

 How do I import an Excel workbook?

-A window appears, letting you select the workbook to import.
-There is currently no limitation on the size or number of objects in the workbook, but larger workbooks take longer for Power BI Desktop to analyze and import.
+Although there's currently no limitation on the size or number of objects in the workbook, larger workbooks take longer for Power BI Desktop to analyze and import.

 To load or import Excel files from shared OneDrive for Business folders or from Office 365 group folders, use the URL of the Excel file, and input it into the Web data source in Power BI Desktop.
-There are a few steps you need to follow to properly format the OneDrive for Business URL, so check out Use OneDrive for Business links in Power BI Desktop for more information and the correct series of steps.
+There are a few steps you need to follow to properly format the OneDrive for Business URL; for information and the correct series of steps, see Use OneDrive for Business links in Power BI Desktop.

-Once a workbook is selected, Power BI Desktop analyzes the workbook and converts it into a Power BI Desktop file (.pbix).
-Note that this is a one-time event; once the Power BI Desktop file is created with these steps, the Power BI Desktop file has no dependence on the original Excel workbook, and can be modified or changed (and saved, and shared) without affecting the original workbook.
+Power BI Desktop analyzes the workbook and converts it into a Power BI Desktop file (.pbix).
+This action is a one-time event; once the Power BI Desktop file is created with these steps, the Power BI Desktop file has no dependence on the original Excel workbook, and can be modified, saved, and shared without affecting the original workbook.

-Once the import is finished, a Summary page is displayed that describes the items that were converted, and also lists any items that were not able to be imported.
+After the import is finished, a summary page appears that describes the items that were converted, and also lists any items that couldn't be imported.

-Now that the workbook is imported, you can continue working on the report – such as creating new visualizations, adding data, or creating new report pages – using any of the features and capabilities included in Power BI Desktop.
+After the workbook is imported, you can continue working on the report.
+You can create new visualizations, add data, or create new report pages by using any of the features and capabilities included in Power BI Desktop.

 Which workbook elements are imported?